k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: player monsters inheriting race flags from the player
 - Fix: remove urace test from player race macros
 - Fix: prevent forging an object if neither base objects material is valid
+- Fix: multiple objects in a stack highlighting